The saltiest solution mice will voluntarily drink tastes roughly half as salty as seawater.

 “It was something we just couldn’t explain,” says Howard Hughes Medical Investigator Zachary Knight, a neuroscientist at the University of California, San Francisco (UCSF).
 How does the brain know so quickly whether thirst has been quenched?
 There had to be a signal that clued in such thirst neurons, he says – something that told them whether a liquid was too salty, or just right.

 After three years of investigation, Knight and his colleagues have discovered the mystery signal comes from the gut.
-Their work, reported March 27, 2019, in the journal Nature, reveals how the gastrointestinal tract measures the salt concentration in the intestines and relays this info directly to the brain.
+Their work, reported March 27, 2019, in the journal Nature, reveals how the gastrointestinal tract measures the salt concentration in the intestines and relays this info directly to the brainexternal link, opens in a new tab.
 By tracking neural activity in living mice, his team watched in real time as these two organs communicated about thirst.

 “We’ve discovered a new way the gut talks to the brain,” says UCSF graduate student Christopher Zimmerman.

 Scientists have been trying to understand how our bodies regulate thirst for more than a century.

 What’s more, he says, no one knew where in the brain thirst signals from the body registered, or how they got there.
 In 2016, Knight, Zimmerman, and their colleagues decided to take a direct lookexternal link, opens in a new tab.
 Using an optical fiber threaded into the brain, the team watched as a set of neurons rapidly switched off when thirsty mice took a sip of water and the liquid hit the mouth and throat.
 The work showed that a thirst signal from the throat actually does exist, Knight says.